 - 1. Successful completion of all required coursework - 2.
-A passing score on all required professional exams.
+Candidates must attempt all pedagogy and content examinations required for licensure in North Carolina before graduation.
 Passing scores are set by the North Carolina Department of Public Instruction. - 3.
 An overall cumulative grade point average of 2.7 - 4.
 A grade of C (2.0) or better in all courses in the student's major and in the professional sequence - 5.
 A grade of B (3.0) or better in Student Teaching.